michiru543/Minecraft-LLM-Architect/README.md

 3. Follow the CLI prompts:
    - Enter a description (e.g., *"A luxurious Victorian mansion"*).
    - (Optional) Upload a reference image path.
-4. The system will process the steps and build the structure near the player.
+4. The system will generate a Python script in the `generated/` folder (e.g., `generated/code_YYYYMMDD.py`).
+5. **Manual Step**: Open the generated script, go to the bottom, and **manually update the `build_area` coordinates** to your desired location in the game.
+6. Run the generated script to build the structure in Minecraft.

 ## 🏗️ System Architecture (The 7 Steps)